-Our appearance says a lot about our health; when our skin, hair and nails are looking beautiful, it shows just how healthy we are.
+Your appearance says a lot about your health.
+When your skin, hair and nails are looking beautiful, it shows the good state of your health.
 In the following article, you’ll learn about the best foods for better hair, skin and nails.

 As a first step, you should be eating a balanced diet, which includes absolutely no fast food or fatty meals.
-Sure, they’re delicious, but they’re not good for your health.
+They may be delicious, but they’re usually not good for your health.
 Recent research shows that a proper diet leads to a healthy body inside and out.

 The foods that you put into your body are important.
-Your diet should not be lacking in any of the vitamins A, B, and C, nor minerals, Omega-3 fatty acids, zinc, biotin, or antioxidants.
+Your diet should not be lacking in any of the vitamins, minerals fatty acids, or antioxidants.
 If you want truly beautiful hair, skin and nails, add the following foods to your diet:

 It’s one of the healthiest types of fish there is.
-It’s grouped with the so-called blue fish and should be consumed two to three times a week in order to take advantage of its many properties, among which is its high content of omega-3 fatty acids.
-It improves the hair’s strength and shine, in addition to hydrating the skin.
-And as if that weren’t enough, it also contains vitamin B12, which strengthens the nails.
+It’s grouped with the so-called blue fish and should be consumed two to three times a week in order to take advantage of its many beneficial properties.
+Chief among these is perhaps its high content of omega-3 fatty acids.
+It improves the hair’s strength and shine in addition to hydrating the skin.
+And as if that weren’t enough, it also contains Vitamin B12, which strengthens the nails.

-Vegetables like spinach, kale, cabbage, etc. are excellent sources of vitamins A, B, C and zinc.
-These are all necessary nutrients for regenerating skin and keeping it healthy, along with the hair and nails.
-And the good news is that there are all kinds of delicious recipes to try.
+Vegetables like spinach, kale, cabbage, and other leafy greens are excellent sources of vitamins A, B, C, and the mineral zinc.
+These are all necessary nutrients for regenerating your skin, hair, and nails and keeping them healthy.
+And you’ll be happy to know that there are all sorts of delicious recipes to try.

 Oatmeal, wheat, whole rice, and sprouts.
 They all contain a good dose of antioxidants to fight free radicals, which damage the skin and hair.
-Whole grains contain silica, an excellent mineral for growing strong, healthy hair.
+Whole grains also contain silica, which is an excellent mineral for growing strong, healthy hair.

-This aromatic herb has a well known flavor that’s used in many recipes.
+This aromatic herb has a pleasant flavor that’s used in many recipes.
 It’s an excellent source of calcium, potassium, and magnesium.
-Its mission is more than important: it keeps the blood vessels and tissues (especially the capillaries) in good health.
-It will give you fabulous looking skin.
-You can also drink parsley juice (a few sprigs of parsley, two cups of water and the juice of one lemon) on an empty stomach throughout the day to enjoy all its benefits.
+Its mission is very important: it keeps the blood vessels and tissues (especially the capillaries) in good health.
+It can help you get fabulous-looking skin as well.
+You can drink parsley juice (a few sprigs of parsley, two cups of water and the juice of one lemon) on an empty stomach throughout the day to enjoy all its benefits.

-They’re rich in vitamin A and antioxidants, perfect for repairing and regrowing hair and preventing premature aging of the skin.
-They nourish and repair.
-Drink carrot juice daily and you’ll see results in a few weeks.
+They’re rich in Vitamin A and antioxidants, perfect for improving hair health and preventing premature aging of the skin.
+Drink carrot juice daily and you may see results soon.

-The juice of this vegetable works twofold: it helps the hair grow and prevents it from falling out, thanks to its high sulfur and silica content.
+The juice of this vegetable promotes healthy hair thanks to its high sulfur and silica content.
 If you combine it with carrot or celery juice, you’ll noticeably enhance what’s referred to as cellular nutrition.

-It’s rich in potassium, calcium, phosporus, enzymes, and cholophyll.
+It’s rich in potassium, calcium, phosphorus, enzymes, and chlorophyll.
 Alfalfa is great combined with carrots (grated in a salad, for example).
 It nourishes the hair and skin, improving cellular regeneration and eliminating fats and toxins that affect cuticle health.

 Extra virgin olive oil